Exam short answer question

 - Answer the specific questions given.
 Do not just write about what you know about the topic in general.

-- Leave 1 or 2 lines after each answer in case you remember something important later on.
+- For hand-written exams, leave 1 or 2 lines after each answer in case you remember something important later.

 - Stick closely to the allocated time for each question - you will gain more marks if all the questions are attempted.